 - Using a false record or statement to avoid or reduce payments to the government, or

 While it is important to act quickly once you have proof of fraud, it is in your best interest to first discuss your potential case with an attorney who has extensive experience with qui tam cases.
 Accusing a business or individual of defrauding the government is a serious charge and you will need a strong legal representative on your side throughout the lawsuit and afterward to protect you from possible retaliation.

 Tenacious Qui Tam Attorneys in New York

-The legal team at Wingate, Russotti, Shapiro & Halperin, LLP can help you determine whether you have a valid qui tam lawsuit during a free and confidential consultation.
+The legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you determine whether you have a valid qui tam lawsuit during a free and confidential consultation.
 Do not hesitate to contact us to learn more about qui tam and to discuss your specific circumstances.
 Our experienced and knowledgeable team can help you understand your legal options and protect your right to compensation in the event of a successful lawsuit.
 Call us at (212) 986-7353 or submit an online contact form today.